 Diplomatic boycotting of the Beijing Winter Olympics over alleged human rights abuses may feed the perception of the modern Olympics as synonymous with overspending, corruption and autocracy.
-However, the Olympic brand is and will remain sustainable in the face of such acrimony as long as it is athlete-centric, says Distinguished University Professor and David Bruce Smith Chair in Marketing Roland Rust at the University of Maryland’s Robert H. Smith School of Business.
+However, the Olympic brand is and will remain sustainable in the face of such acrimony as long as it is athlete-centric, says Distinguished University Professor and David Bruce Smith Chair in Marketing at the University of Maryland’s Robert H. Smith School of Business.

 Rust says: